 Non-economic damages by their nature are more difficult to calculate.
 This is where pain and suffering and emotional distress are covered.
 These damages include:

 Economic damages will compensate you for financial costs incurred as a result of the accident.
-The idea is to “make you whole” or in other words, put you back in the financial place you were in before the fall.
+The idea is to “make you whole” or in other words, put you back in the financial place you were in before the crash.
 Such damages would include:

 These types of damages are relatively straightforward.
 So long as they are related to the accident, they are proven by the medical bills and expenses incurred.